-15.3 BLOWER SPEED ADJUSTMENT
+15.3 Fan Speed Adjustment

 Adjustment of the air flow maybe desired.
-The air flow can be readily adjusted on the microprocessor controller (See microprocessor controller for instructions).
-After the unit has been started and the air flow properly adjusted, check the blower motor current to ensure is increased; the blower motor current should be checked.
+The air flow can be readily adjusted with the variable pitch pulley provided on the blower motors.
+After the unit has been started and the air flow properly adjusted, check the blower motor current to ensure is increased, the blower motor current should be checked.
 If a field adjustment is made, the motor should run for at least one hour at maximum design room temperature to see if motor trips on internal overload.
 For proper motors amps refer to the name plate.